 I tried belly binding after the birth of my second child by c-section which involved wearing a corset to keep the abdomen supported which in turn helped the incision to heal.
 I bought three step-in/pull-up corsets from John Lewis so that I could wash them and fortunately I kept them.
 A hysterectomy involves removal of the womb causing a gap to occur which can cause problems for the surrounding organs.
 Binding causes gentle compression that holds muscle and ligaments in place and which may help the organs to gently shift into a new position.
 I waited until my incision was healed and dry before wearing them.
 If found it helpful for lessening the pain of daily activities, the abdominal swelling reduced within a couple of days of wearing it.
 I intend to wear them for six to eight weeks which is the estimated recovery period for a hysterectomy.

 I asked a Shaman friend of mine to perform a removal of negative energy and a soul retrieval for my by distance session while I was in the hospital.
-She successfully removed some dark energy from the space that was left where my womb was removed and she also returned some soul parts which gave me more power and energy.
+She successfully removed a small amount of ‘grey’ energy from the space that was left where my womb was removed and she also returned some soul parts which gave me more power and energy.
 I found this power useful when the staff were badgering me to leave hospital on day two.
 I told them in the afternoon that I was in pain and that I didn’t feel confident leaving.
-I refused to leave and by the evening I had started to vomit so I’m glad that I stood my ground as I would never have managed fourteen vomits which totalled four litres on my own.
+I refused to leave and by the evening I had started to vomit so I’m glad that I stood my ground as I would never have managed fourteen vomits which totalled four litres on my own at home.

 I had already been seeing Josephine Luard at The Centre of Complementary Medicine in Petersfield for an ongoing neck problem so I understood the benefits of the treatment for the whole body.
 I saw her two weeks after the operation, and booked in for a week after that, and then fortnightly, and finally monthly.
-She was able to assist with adjusting the organs and the spinal fluid to support my recovery and I would recommend this treatment post operatively and after child birth.
+She was able to assist with adjusting the organs and the spinal fluid to support my recovery.
+She also helped to bring my emotions up to be dealt with and after the first session I had quite a big grieving process for the loss of my womb.
+I would recommend this treatment post operatively and after child birth.

 It is standard procedure at Queen Alexandra Hospital in Portsmouth to remove the cervix during the hysterectomy.
 I requested to keep my cervix because I had read that it leads to shortening of the vagina which can cause sexual problems for some women.
 I’m glad that I did because after the procedure my consultant phone me to ask how I was getting on.
 I asked her what problems might occur and she said ‘sexual problems’ but that I wouldn’t be affected because ‘I kept my cervix’.
 It begs the question why they remove the cervix as standard if they know that it causes problems?
 My advice is to read up on this issue and to ask to keep it if you don’t want to take the risk of having your sex life affected.